-PROJECT NAME: Check As Applicable: New ConstructionModerate RehabilitatTownhouseWalkup Apartments Elevator Non-Elevator es Multi-Family Special Needs Elderly Handicapped e and belief I certify that I have de ons as they apply to this project ar • Section 504 of the I Americans with Dis The project contains a total Of this total, units have roject, I hereby further certify as a of rental housing units. we been designed and will be equive been designed and will be const. pped for the mobility impaired. ndividuals with Architect: Owner: Signature Date Signature Date
+PROJECT NAME: Check As Applicable: New ConstructionModerate RehabilitationTownhouseWalkup Apartments Elevator Non-Elevator omes Multi-Family Special Needs Elderly Handicapped e and belief I certify that I have des ons as they apply to this project and Section 504 of the F Americans with Dis : - - - - The project contains a total Of this total, units have roject, I hereby further certify as for of rental housing units.
+We been designed and will be equipowe been designed and will be const t. ped for the mobility impaired Architect: Owner: Signature Date Signature Date